wellrestedphp/wellrested/documentation/routes.md

 $route = new TemplateRoute("/cats/{id}", "CatItemHandler");
 ```

-TemplateRoutes use URI templates to match requests to handlers.
+A `TemplateRoute` use a URI template to match a request.
 To include a variable in your template, enclose it in `{}`.
 The variable will be extracted and made available for the handler in the handler's `args` member.

 ```php
 class CatItemHandlder extends \pjdietz\WellRESTed\Handler